 - Corner Point: The two handles go off in different directions.
 This is the default mode.

 You can straighten a curved segment between two anchor points.
-In the Edit Point mode, right-click along the segment and select Straight Segment.
+In the edit mode, right-click along the segment > Straight Segment.

 Now you can create your own shape in ActivePresenter.
 Draw freeform and unleash your creativity right now!